-- Between feedings, don't give your baby a bottle or sippy cup filled with sweet drinks to carry around. - Near his first birthday, teach your child to drink from an open cup. - If your baby uses a pacifier, don't dip it in anything sweet like sugar or honey.
+- Between feedings, don't give your baby a bottle or sippy cup filled with sweet drinks to carry around. - At about age 1, teach your child to drink from an open cup. - If your baby uses a pacifier, don't dip it in anything sweet like sugar or honey.